IrinaStelea/loa-birdwatching-app/README.md

 Optimized for mobile & desktop.
 On mobile, best viewed in portait mode.

-Loa started as my final project in the full stack bootcamp at Spiced Academy, which I continue to improve after graduating.

 I love spending time in nature, but know nothing about birds, so I wanted to build an app that can help me (and others) learn more about birds and come in handy for birdwatching.
+Loa started as my final project in the full stack bootcamp at Spiced Academy and I continued to improve it after graduating.

 ## Features